dai-shi/react-hooks-fetch/README.md

 ## Introduction

 This library provides a React hook `useFetch` for any async functions.
-It utilizes React Suspense, and the library requires to create a store in advance with `createFetch`.
+It utilizes React Suspense and requires to create a store in advance with `createFetch`.
 The API is designed to force fetching data before rendering.